-You may extend coverage only for services and supplies related to the disabling condition until the earliest of:
+You may extend coverage until the earliest of:

-- When you or your dependents are no longer totally disabled - When you become covered by another health benefits plan - 12 months of coverage
+- When you or your dependents are no longer totally disabled - When you become covered by another health benefits plan - 12 months of coverage nursing facility when coverage ends.

 How can you extend coverage when getting inpatient care when coverage ends?